omnus/ERC20Spendable/README.md

 # ERC20Spendable

-ERC20Spendable repository
+_ERC20Spendable_ allows ERC20s to operate as 'spendable' items, i.e. an ERC20 token that
+can trigger an action on another contract at the same time as being transfered.
+Similar to ERC677 and the hooks in ERC777, but with more of an empasis on interoperability (returned values) than ERC677 and specifically scoped interaction rather than the general hooks of ERC777.

+## Implementation

+To implement ERC20Spendable in an ERC20 import ERC20Spendable.
+To process receipts override internal function \_handleReceipt.

+To implement ERC20Spendable calls in a receiver import ERC20Receiver and override internal function
+\_handleSpend.

+See more guidance below.

 # Solidity API

 ## ERC20Spendable

-\_Implementation of {ERC20Spendable}.
+Implementation of {ERC20Spendable}.

 {ERC20Spendable} allows ERC20s to operate as 'spendable' items, i.e. an ERC20 token that
 can trigger an action on another contract at the same time as being transfered.
 Similar to ERC677 and the hooks in ERC777, but with more of an empasis on interoperability (returned values) than ERC677 and specifically scoped interaction rather than the general hooks of ERC777.

-For more detailed notes please see our guide https://omn.us/how-to-implement-erc20-spendable_
+For more detailed notes please see our guide https://omn.us/how-to-implement-erc20-spendable

 ### spend